-Below you will find the Tunisian Simple Stitch Instructions and photos showing you have to create this beautiful stitch.
+Below you will find the Tunisian Simple Stitch Instructions and photos showing you how to create this beautiful stitch.
 Also I have a video below where I show and teach you exactly how to start this stitch, how to increase in 3 different ways and how to decrease in 2 different ways.
 I hope that will help you learn this stitch very quickly and you can use it right away for some fun crochet projects.

-1. Start with a chain with a length of your choice and a Tunisian Crochet Hook.
+1. Start with a chain the length of your choice and a Tunisian Crochet Hook.

 2. Push the hook thru the 2nd chain from the hook and yarn over

-6. For the next loop and all the following (working our way back to the right), you will yarn over and pull thru 2 loops.
+5. For the next loop and all the following (working our way back to the starting point), you will yarn over and pull thru 2 loops.

-7. By the end of this row, it will look like this:
+6. By the end of this row, it will look like the image below.

-8. Now you will work on the next row, and ignore the very first vertical pole to the left of the hook and pull the yarn thru the second vertical pole from the hook, yarn over and pull up a loop.
+7. Now you will work on the next row, and ignore the very first vertical pole to the left of the hook and pull the yarn thru the second vertical pole from the hook, yarn over and pull up a loop.
 Repeat steps 3 thru 7 over and over again until you create a beautiful piece that looks like the Tunisian Simple Stitch Swatch below.

 In case you are interested, the picture below shows how the Tunisian Simple stitch looks like behind.
 You never really turn your work when you crochet Tunisian.
 You simply crochet from one way to the other side and back.

 Tunisian Crochet is known to curl as you only work on the right side of the project and never turn.
 In order to prevent curling, you can go up a hook size or block your project to immediately see a difference in the look of your project.

 I hope you love the Tunisian Simple Stitch T